Intel Core i5 vs. i7: Which Is Better for Gaming?

 As we’ve already seen, the trick lies in balancing CPU and GPU capacities to ensure both function at their best.
 And you should know that, frankly, you either need a really high-end graphics card or multiple cards installed on your PC at the same time for an i5 to “lag behind” and bottleneck your GPU during gaming.

-Which CPU to Buy?
+Conclusion: Which CPU to buy?

 Summing up, we advise you not to be fooled by digits: “7” is not always better than “5”.
-Intel Core i7 models should remain the prerogative for workstations, powerful 3D rendering and media editing machines.
-As for the gaming, unless you are getting several high-end GPUs, an i7 processor will probably be a waste of money.
+Intel Core i7 models should remain the prerogative for workstations, powerful 3D rendering, and media editing machines.
+As for gaming, unless you are getting several high-end GPUs, an i7 processor will probably be a waste of money.

 And yes, you might consider buying a processor of an altogether different brand – AMD, for instance.
-To see if this is a good idea, read the article in which we compare Intel Core and AMD processors in terms of gaming performance.

 Gecata by Movavi